PeterC66/m4ops/IntoProduction.md

 [**AWS Lambda**](https://aws.amazon.com/lambda/) needs [AWS API Gateway](https://aws.amazon.com/api-gateway/) to define how external services (or, in this case, a Vue.js client) can communicate with your serverless backend app - makes AWS Lambda not straightforward.
 So use an open-source tool called [**Claudia**.js](https://claudiajs.com/).
 Otherwise [see this](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-with-lambda-integration.html) and [this](https://ig.nore.me/2016/03/setting-up-lambda-and-a-gateway-through-the-cli/).

+To see what is happening in Lambda, and console messages, use AWS CloudWatch in the region we used (us-east-1).

 Popular Express middleware to define your backend endpoints

 - [bodyParser](https://github.com/expressjs/body-parser) (have) - Express middleware that parses request bodies so you can access JSON objects sent by clients